bluesky/bluesky-queueserver/README.rst

 - Loading and publishing the lists of allowed plans and devices.

-- Loading beamline profile collections.
+- Loading beamlines' startup files from the corresponding ``profile_collection`` repositories.

 - Adding and removing plans from the queue.